fastcmsdomain/fastcms-plus/blocks/webpagetest/README.md

 ## Display

-The block will display a table showing Lighthouse scores for the desktop version of the page, including scores for Performance, Accessibility, Best Practices, and SEO.
+The block will initially show a loading state with spinning green circles for each category.
+Once the API call is completed, it will display a table showing Lighthouse scores for the desktop version of the page, including scores for Performance, Accessibility, Best Practices, and SEO.

 ## Styling

 The block uses CSS variables for colors and animations.
 You can customize the appearance by modifying the CSS file.
+The loading state is styled with a spinning green circle animation.

 ## Behavior

+1. On page load, the block displays loading indicators for each category.
-The block makes an API call to Google PageSpeed Insights to fetch Lighthouse scores for performance, accessibility, best practices, and SEO for the desktop version of the page.
-It then displays these scores as circular progress indicators.
+2. The block makes an API call to Google PageSpeed Insights to fetch Lighthouse scores for performance, accessibility, best practices, and SEO for the desktop version of the page.
+3. Once the scores are fetched, the loading indicators are replaced with the actual scores, displayed as circular progress indicators.

 ## Dependencies